 If your drivers are rounding up each journey by just 3-4 miles (a small amount and hard to spot), even though it may seem negligible, it can easily equate to an increase in total mileage spend of 5% or more (assuming the average journey is under 70 miles).
 In this scenario, for a total mileage spend of £250k per annum, automating your process with a suitable expense management system can yield a saving of £12,500 – for mileage alone.

-For more information about making expense management easy, and to enquire about business mileage case studies, please get in touch.
+For more information about making expense management easy, and to inquire about business mileage case studies, please get in touch.